 I like the occasional beer, and I like brands that position themselves as something a bit different, so it was disappointing to read of the contortions that self-styled punk brewers Brewdog went through when their solicitors asked Birmingham pub The Wolf to change its original name - The Lone Wolf - as it conflicted with … Continue reading Dog days: when brands bite

 Designing and implementing a new operating model is one of the biggest challenges an organisation can undertake, and increasing pressures and strategic priorities mean that results need to be achieved in a shorter and shorter timescale.
-Do the agile approaches that have arisen over the last few years - mainly in the development of digital products and services – provide a way of meeting these demands and creating organisations fit for the future?
-Or does the slow and steady ‘classic OD’ approach provide a more lasting solution that fits with larger organisations’ ways of working.
+Do the agile approaches that have arisen over the last few years - mainly in the development of digital … Continue reading Developing a new operating model: agile or fragile?

 I was struck a few years back when I read Herb Kelleher's excellent account of the growth of SouthWest Airlines that he held the view that customers come second whilst employees come first.
 Aha!
 I thought, contrarian thinking from the head of a company renowned for delivering a great customer experience, that's great!
-And since I have come across similar statements from Richard Branson and manyothers I have tended to repeat this as a piece of received wisdom.
-Time then to unpack the issue and ask: in a company that wants to provide a great customer experience do customers come first or second?
+And since I … Continue reading Customers first, or employees – do you really need to ask?

 I attended a lively breakfast discussion with some fellow OCXD-sufferers at Comotion last week.
 The starting point was what form the Chief Customer Officer function should take, but the resulting discussion took us in a slightly different direction.
 My take on it can be found here.